Food Hygiene & Safety

 2. Ask how the restaurant handles and cooks high-risk items.
-If the waiter or waitress cannot provide a response, request to talk with the chef to ensure that your food has been cooked to a safe internal temperature.
+If the waiter or waitress cannot provide a response, request to talk with the chef to ensure that they cooked your food to a safe internal temperature.

 3. If you have leftovers that you wish to bring back home, always remember to refrigerate them asap, ideally within one hour.

 4. If you’re unsure, never take the risk and change your menu or go with another restaurant altogether.
-Food poisoning is nothing to be taken lightly.
+Food poisoning is not a light matter.
 If you have a member in your group whose immune system is weak, you’ll put them in great danger.
 It’s never worth the risk.

 Routine for Leftovers

 1. If the temperature is warm, that is an ideal temperature for germs to thrive.
-If you see that the temperature is above 90°F, discard any food that has been left out at room temperature for more than 2 hours.
+If the temperature is above 90°F, discard any food that you left at room temperature for more than 2 hours.

 2. Place the meal in shallow containers and place them in the refrigerator or freezer to chill quickly.